 Professional Egg Donor & Recipient Counselling

 Egg donor counselling has been mandatory for many years in the United Kingdom and Australia.
 As a result, significant expertise exists in the clinical practice of donor counselling in these countries.
-Central IVF is harnessing this wealth of experience and expertise through formal, professional partnerships with Australian and UK counsellors to guarantee the highest standard of counselling as a requirement for all women donating eggs through our company and for our recipients.
+Central IVF is harnessing this wealth of experience and expertise through formal, professional partnerships with Australian counsellors to guarantee the highest standard of counselling as a requirement for all women donating eggs through our company and for our recipients.

 The comprehensive professional counselling provided by highly trained, compassionate and experienced counsellors is one of the main differences between Central IVF and other ART providers operating in Europe.

 THE BENEFITS OF COUNSELLING

 Feelings of frustration and distress are common in cases of repeated failures to fall pregnant.
 For many the distress is compounded by the social stigma of being childless.
 Coupled with this is the anxiety about treatment outcomes, more waiting and the rigours of further treatment.

 There is little doubt that the provision of professional and compassionate counselling is enormously important for the adjustment of egg recipients and is likely to better equip them for what lies ahead.
 Consideration of the possibility of treatment failure is also an integral component of appropriate donor counselling.
 This is why, though not mandatory, egg recipient counselling is strongly recommended.

 Pregnancy through egg donation is a remarkable and relatively new development.
 The life-changing beneﬁts for infertile couples are obvious and profound.
 It is important, however, in this changing world, that we never lose sight of the commitment to ethical principle of "do no harm".